Pacadena Tournement of Roses Parade

 Led by a cow festooned with flowers, this procession of farm animals and pets (with their owners), winds its way down LA’s oldest street, where each animal is blessed with holy water.

-Nicknamed the ‘Southern California Official Spring Brake’, this high-speed extravaganza features the cars and stars of the CART Champ Car World Series.
-The two-mile street circuit includes plenty of straights and curves; spectators should expect to spend the afternoon biting their nails.
+Nicknamed "Southern California's Official Spring Brake," this high-speed extravaganza takes places over a two-mile street circuit that includes plenty of straights and curves.
+Spectators should expect to spend the afternoon biting their nails.

-More than 100,000 people flock to the UCLA campus each spring to commune with authors giving readings and doing signings.
+Literate Angelenos flock to the USC campus each spring to commune with authors giving readings and doing signings.
 Alongside the talks and discussions, a variety of booksellers set up stalls so that they can hawk their wares directly to the public.

 Dig out your dude-ranch duds for this Western hoedown.
 Attractions include the Walk of Western Stars gala, horseback rides, a cowboy couture fashion show, a casino and plenty of cowboy comedy, poetry and chow.
 The festival is the only time that Gene Autry’s ranch opens to the public.